peaclab/PACT/README.md

     3. [Solver]: Selection of the solver (SuperLU, SPICE_steady, SPICE_transient)
     4. [Grid]: number of girds used in the simulation.

-# Example Input and outputs
-To run thermal simulations, go to /RuntimeAnalysis/scripts/ and run qsub_10mm.py, qsub_20mm.py, and qsub_Hetero_500um.py .
-You can choose various synthetic power profiles and floorplans within the python script.

 # Options for Solvers:

 go to the /RuntimeAnalysis/modelParams_files/ and find the 'modelparam' file you want to modify.
 Go to the '[Solver]' section and modfiy both the solver name as well as the wrapper file.
 For using SPICE solver, you have to have the __Xyce 6.12__ installed in your system.
 Supported solvers are listed below: